Salmansaif/vocaberry/README.md

 # vocaberry
-A vocabulary builder build with python<br>
+A vocabulary builder built with python<br>
 look up a word to find it's meaning or get a suggestion if it doesn't exist

 Install dependency:<br>